RobertTLange/gymnax/CONTRIBUTING.md

 ### Issues

 ##### New environment implementations
-`gymnax` is not intended to host *every* jittable RL environment.
-Instead, we focus on core/classic environments, which capture many dimensions of the RL problem formulation (exploration vs. exploitation, non-stationarity, generalization) and have an experimental/educational purpose.
-If you believe your favourite environment fits in this category, please open an issue.
+`gymnax` focuses on core/classic environments, which capture many dimensions of the RL problem formulation (exploration vs. exploitation, non-stationarity, generalization) and have an experimental/educational purpose.
+If you believe your favorite environment fits in this category, please open an issue.

 ### Pull requests